India: internal investigations

 - take appropriate corrective action; and

 - communicate results to complainant and accused.

-There is no legal requirement which mandates that employee should have legal representation at the interview.
+There is no legal requirement that mandates an employee should have legal representation at the interview.
 From a practical perspective, employees usually do not express interest in having their own legal representation during an interview and such demands are not common.
-However, if such a demand is raised, the company’s response may vary depending on the circumstances.
-For instance, if the investigation is being conducted by the company’s HR personnel, then a request by employee to have own legal representation at the interview could be rejected.
-However, if the company’s interviewing panel comprises in-house or external legal counsel, the company could consider allowing the employee’s legal representative to accompany him or her.
+However, if such a demand is raised, the company's response may vary depending on the circumstances.
+For instance, if the investigation is being conducted by the company's HR personnel, then a request by employee to have own legal representation at the interview could be rejected.
+However, if the company's interviewing panel comprises in-house or external legal counsel, the company could consider allowing the employee's legal representative to accompany him or her.

 Processing the information

 Disclosure of sensitive personal data or information to third parties, including external legal counsel and accounting firm requires the employee's prior consent, unless either: disclosure has been already agreed to in the employee's employment contract; or disclosure is necessary for compliance with the company's legal obligation.

 The exception to this rule is where either: disclosure must be made to government agencies mandated under law to obtain information for certain purposes; or a court order requires such disclosure to be made.

 Recipients of sensitive personal data or information, however, are prohibited from disclosing the information further, and must ensure the same level of data protection that is being followed by the disclosing company.

 Section 126 of the Evidence Act 1872, prohibits barristers or attorneys from disclosing to a third party: